What is a Deposition in Minnesota?

 Knutson and Casey Expert Legal Team

 If you or someone you love has been injured due to the careless or negligent actions of another person, it may be necessary to file a personal injury lawsuit against the at-fault party to recover the compensation you need.
-This can be a complicated process, and an injury victim should secure a knowledgeable and experienced personal injury attorney to help them with their case.
+This legal claim can be a complicated process, and an injury victim should secure a knowledgeable and experienced personal injury attorney to help them with the legal problems in their case.
 Depositions are a valuable part of the personal injury lawsuit process and it is important to understand their purpose.

-Even though most personal injury claims are settled out of court, that does not mean that both the injured party (plaintiff) and the at-fault party (defendant) will not go through the motions of getting ready for a full trial.
-One portion preparing for a personal injury case is taking depositions of witnesses.
+Even though most personal injury claims are settled out of court, that does not mean that both the injured party (plaintiff) and the at-fault party (defendant) will not go through the motions of getting ready for a court hearing or full trial.
+One portion of preparing for a personal injury case or bench trial is taking depositions of witnesses.
+A court reporter is present to document the proceedings.

 A deposition gives attorneys from both sides of the case an opportunity to pose questions to any possible witnesses who have pertinent information to the personal injury case.
-Attorneys will pose various questions about the details, facts, circumstances of the incident in question.
+Depositions typically involve a direct examination where attorneys ask questions directly to the witness.
+Attorneys will pose various questions about the details, facts, circumstances of the incident in question during this oral examination.

-Anyone asked to submit to a deposition will receive a notice, usually via certified mail or their attorney.
-This is not something that is optional – it is an order from the court.
-Depositions are given under oath, which means that those being question must give truthful answers to the best of their ability.
-Everything said in a deposition will be recorded it can be used in the court case.
+Anyone asked to submit to a deposition will receive a first notice of deposition, usually via certified mail or their attorney.
+This is not something that is optional – it is an order from the district court itself.
+Depositions are given under oath, which means that those being questioned must give truthful answers to the best of their ability.
+Everything said in a deposition will be recorded and can be used in the court case.

-Depositions are important because they give any witness the opportunity to give testimony on the record about their version of events concerning the incident.
+Depositions are important in civil procedure because they give any witness the opportunity to give testimony on the record about their version of events concerning certain circumstances of the incident.
+Cross examination allows attorneys to challenge the testimony of witnesses.
 Depositions create written records that could be used in a trial to refute or support any testimony given in front of a judge or jury.
 Depositions allow for anybody involved in the incident to be questioned by attorneys, including any third-party witnesses.

 Depositions give a person the ability to share the facts and circumstances of the case in their own words.
-Attorneys from both sides will have a chance to evaluate the weaknesses and strengths of their case as they make the choice about whether or not to advance to a trial or work on a settlement.
+All parties involved, including attorneys and witnesses, play crucial roles in the deposition process.
+Attorneys from both the claimant and the opposing party will evaluate the evidence presented and strengths and weaknesses of their cases as they make the choice about whether or not to advance to a trial or civil case or work on a settlement.

 • Be polite, be professional.
 It is important to arrive at your deposition on time and that you are well-dressed and well-groomed.
 Be polite to the other parties present, but avoid small talk.